Frequently Asked Questions

 Where can I park?

-Seaton: Both The Esplanade (next to the beach) and The Orchard Road council car park are less than a 5minute walk away.
-There is also parking on The Underfleet next to Seaton Jurassic a little further away.
-Disabled parking is available along Sea Hill, Eyre Court Road and the Esplanade.
+Seaton: Both The Esplanade (next to the beach) and The Orchard Road council car park are less than a 3 minute walk away, and both stop charging after 6pm.
+There is also parking on The Underfleet.
+Disabled parking is available in many places.

 Can I bring my own alcohol?